dansand/resistance-safe-houses/README.md

 Collaboration using Gitub and geojson

-## Step 1: Forking
+## Step 1: Fork this!

-First, you want to fork this repository.
+There are two methods to contributing on GitHub.
+The first and most direct is for the owner to grant push access to you.
+This allows you to clone their repository directly and push changes without requiring their approval.
+Very convenient, but also a security nightmare and a real hassle to add and remove people from the list.

 <img src="images/fork.png" width="80" height="80" />

-## Step  2:
+## Step  2: Adding content in geojson format

 Create a new geojson file: